Cat Balding: The Ultimate Guide to Understanding and Caring for Your Feline Friend

 Scaly or crusty skin: May be a sign of severe allergic responses or fungal diseases such as ringworm.

-Medical Treatments of Cat Balding
+Cat Balding

 Antibiotics: Medicated to treat bacterial infections that irritate the skin and cause hair loss.